Below some useful recommendations to consider if you decided to learn Hebrew online and want to avoid bad experiences.

 Go for an institution, not private lessons by individuals

 I recommend this because having an organization to rely on has various benefits.
-They can benefit from a wider experience on designing courses to a variety of students, ages, learning goals, and so on.
-They have more chances to own a method that they have tried and enhanced by different experts and perform supervision to their teachers and lessons given.
+Language schools can benefit from a wider experience on designing courses to a variety of students, ages, learning goals, and so on.
+Furthermore, they have more chances to own a method that they have tried and enhanced by different experts and perform supervision to their teachers and lessons given.

 Get to know the educational organization better